 Rett syndrome is a rare genetic disorder that mostly impacts girls, affecting many parts of the body.
 Because it influences development of the brain it is primarily seen as a neurological disorder.
 It is currently estimated that around 1 in 10 000 girls have Rett syndrome.
 Rett syndrome is genetic, but it is not hereditary.
 It is not usually passed down from parents, although this can occasionally happen.

 A cure for Rett syndrome is not currently available and is not coming anytime soon.
-If a cure was discovered today, it would still take many years before it could be made available as a treatment.
+If a cure was discovered today, it would still take multiple years before it could be made available as a treatment.
 Although Rett syndrome has been reversed in mice by selectively switching the Rett syndrome causing gene on and off, the technique used cannot be applied as a therapy.
-There are however several promising ongoing clinical trials for treatments to address the symptoms of Rett syndrome.
+There are however several promising ongoing clinical trials, including gene therapy, for treatments to address the symptoms and the underlying cause of Rett syndrome.

 If you have recently received a diagnosis of Rett syndrome, it’s important to know right away that not everything you read on the internet is relevant today.